A picnic cheese board can be a thing of extraordinary beauty. Perfect for today’s obsession with taking a picture of any, and everything, we eat.

-The same argument cannot be levied at slate cheese boards however.
-There are no great amounts of juice that are coming from the cheese so risk of spillage is virtually zero.
+The same argument cannot be levied at slate cheese boards, however.
+There are no great amounts of juice that are coming from the cheese so the risk of spillage is virtually zero.
 Another quality slate boards can boast about is their lack of porosity.
-Place as much stinky cheese onto your slate cheese board as you like without fear of it soaking in the flavors.
-To clean the slate all that is really needed after your picnic is a quick wipe down with warm water.
+Place as much stinky cheese onto your slate picnic cheese board as you like without fear of it soaking in the flavors.
+To clean the slate, all you have to do is give it a quick wipe down with warm water.
 Some treatment with food grade mineral oil may be required but is not essential.

 This Slate cheese board by J.K.
 Adams ticks all the boxes for your picnic needs.
 Made from slate quarried in New England this board comes with all the natural roughness you’d expect from a piece of rock.
 Measuring 16” x 12” and weighing in at just 1 pound this board is an absolute bargain price.

-Picnic hall of famers Picnic at Ascot’s Slate cheese board comes with an added bonus of handles.
+Picnic hall-of-famers Picnic at Ascot’s Slate cheese board comes with an added bonus of handles.
 This makes moving your cheese board around your picnic blanket a breeze.
-You will also receive 2 pieces of soapstone chalk so you can have a little fun with labelling your cheese.
+You will also receive 2 pieces of soapstone chalk so you can have a little fun with labeling your cheese.

 Marble cheese boards